 Bet What You Know Best

-It is the fastest way to get a feel for consistently finding betting value and keeps you from gambling on things you don’t fully understand.
+The quickest way to get a feel for consistently discovering betting value is to not bet on things you don't fully understand.

 Keep Records of Your Bets